Patryk-Obermajer/Emissions-and-products-ins-and-outs/README.md

 <h2>Introduction</h2>

 We are presented with data inputs and outputs from a Circulating Fluidized Bed (CFB) boiler.
 The inputs include fuel type and its respective fuel power capacity, and at the output is Flue Gas Flow.
-The data is in tabular format with daily records for 365 days.
+The data is in tabular format with daily records for 365 days.<br>
 ![CFB Boiler](image.png)<br>
 *CFB Boiler*